Biography

 Singer-Songwriter Carolyn Anele (a-NEL) loves to write songs.
 She can be found at the kitchen table with papers and files all around her of songs in various forms of completion.
 It's a rare occurrence these days when she has solitude to write but squeezes out whatever time she gets during the everyday activities of being a wife, mother and homemaker.
 "Family and music, it doesn't get any better than that for me!"

-Carolyn's 2002 debut album, “The Harbour” features seven original songs – a mixture of folk, contemporary, blue grass, spiritual and instrumental music.
+Carolyn's 2002 debut album, ‘The Harbour’ features seven original songs – a mixture of folk, contemporary, blue grass, spiritual and instrumental music.
 Her CD won a 2003 KADAC (Kelowna & District Arts Council) Award of Honour for CD Release in the Okanagan.
-In 2004, Carolyn was nominated for the KADAC favorite female performer of the year and favorite folk artist of the year.
+In 2004, Carolyn was nominated for the KADAC Favourite Female Performer of the year and Favourite Folk Artist of the year.
+Coinciding with the release of ‘The Harbour’ CD, Carolyn's sell out debut concert in the spring of 2002, combined her musical pursuits with her humanitarian efforts – a fundraising event for Inside/Out, a violence prevention program for teens.

-Carolyn has since released her 4 song CD, self titled “Carolyn Anele” as well as her Single Release called “Where Birds Sing”.
-After taking time to raise her family, Carolyn released her first full length album, "Where Birds Sing" in the Fall of 2013 to a sold out crowd.
+Carolyn has since released her 4 song CD, self titled ‘Carolyn Anele’ as well as her Single Release called “Where Birds Sing”.

 Carolyn's musical vision is to write songs that will inspire, uplift and heal.